-Cyrus Alexander was an early setter of Sonoma County, California and trapper In the Rocky Mountains.
+Cyrus Alexander was an early setter of Sonoma County, California, and a trapper In the Rocky Mountains.

-But, by 1833, he was in southern California, where he worked at a number of occupations before he began to hunt otter and sea lions.
+But, by 1833, he was in southern California, where he worked in several occupations before he began to hunt otters and sea lions.
 During this time, he met Captain Fitch, who had been granted some 35,000 acres of land in northern California.
-Fitch soon sent Alexander on a scouting expedition of the property in what is present-day Healdsburg in Sonoma County.
+Fitch soon sent Alexander on a scouting expedition of the property in present-day Healdsburg in Sonoma County.

 In 1840, Alexander became the ranch foreman for the large Rancho Sotoyome.
 He continued to work for Fitch until 1844, when he received a portion of the land for his own use.
 The same year, he married a 13-year-old child bride named Rufina Lucero.
 He soon turned over the management of Fitch’s ranch to Mose Carson, brother of Kit Carson, and settled his own land, eventually becoming known as a California agricultural pioneer.
 Continuing to diversify, Alexander was a wealthy man by the time he was 60 years old.
 But, at that age, he had a severe stroke that left him partially paralyzed for the next seven years.
 He died on December 27, 1872.
 Rufina died there also on March 18, 1908.

 © Kathy Alexander/Legends of America, updated October 2022.

 Adventures in the American West.

 Tales & Trails of the American Frontier